warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 <a name="Exercise3"></a>
 ## Exercise 3: Add another service to the cluster ##

-In this exercise, you will add a new service to the Service Fabric application that you created in [Exercise 1](#Exercise1).
-This service will act as a repository for a hypothetical Product Inventory system, and it will use Service Fabric [Stateful Service Reliable Collections](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections) to maintain inventory data and make it available through RESTful Web API endpoints.
+In this exercise, you will add a new service to the Service Fabric application.
+This service will act as a repository for a hypothetical product-inventory system, and it will use Service Fabric [Stateful Service Reliable Collections](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections) to maintain inventory data and make it available through RESTful Web API endpoints.

 1. Right-click the **ServiceFabricLab** solution in Solution Explorer and use the **Add** -> **New Project** command to add a project to the solution.
 Select **Class Library (.NET Framework)** as the project type and name it "InventoryCommon."
 Then click **OK**.